Volksraad (South African Republic)

+Unicameral body

 In 1840, at the beginning of the Natalia Republic, an adjunct Volksraad was created in Potchefstroom for settlers west of the Drakensberg.
 The Potchefstroom Volksraad continued despite the British annexation of the Natalia Republic in 1843.
 It eventually passed the Thirty-three Articles, the precursor to the 1858 constitution (Grondwet), in 1849.
 In 1858 the Grondwet permanently established the Volksraad as the supreme authority of the nation.

+Volksraad was initially a unicameral body.
+It consisted of three members for each of the districts of Potchefstroom, Lydenburg, Rustenburg, Zoutpansberg, Pretoria, Wakkerstroom, Utrecht, Middelburg, Heidelberg, Waterberg, Marico, and Bloemhof, and one member for each of the towns of Potchefstroom, Lydenburg, Rustenburg, and Pretoria.

+The members had to be of European origin, over thirty years old, possessed real estate, never convicted of crime, member of a Protestant church, and voters in the Republic of at least three years.

+Before 1873 the members were elected for two years, and half of the members retired every two years.
+The Volksraad met once a year in ordinary session.

+Bicameral body

 Initially a unicameral body, the Volksraad was divided into two chambers in 1890 in order to keep Boer control over state matters while still giving Uitlanders (foreigners) — many of whom were temporarily employed in the mining industry — a say in local affairs, in order to fend off British complaints.

 From 1890 the Volksraad consisted of two houses of 24 members each.
 The "Second Volksraad" had suffrage for all white males above 16 years, and had limited legislative powers in the fields of mining, road construction, copyright and certain commercial affairs, all subject to ratification by the "First Volksraad".
 This was the highest authority in charge of state policy, with preference being given to fully franchised burghers for appointment to government posts.

-Volksraad was also the Afrikaans name for the House of Assembly, the principal or sole chamber of the Parliament of South Africa from 1910 to 1994.
+The members of the First Volkraad were elected for four years.
+First Volksraad members had to be born in the state.

+The Second Volksraad, of the Uitlanders, was allegedly without power.

+Chairmen of the Volksraad 1844–1890

+The chairmen of the unicameral Volksraad (Voorzitter van den Volksraad).